Shooting

 Inter-Counties Seniors

 The Inter-Counties Tournament is an annual event held on the first Sunday in October, moving around the Northern Counties on a rota basis.
+The 2025 event will be held in Cheshire on Sunday the 5th of October.

 The rounds to be shot in the Tournament are the York for Gentlemen and the Hereford for Ladies.
 For the senior Intercounties there are 16 available team spaces: 2 per bowstyle (Barebow, Compound, Longbow and Recurve) for each gender.